 In a low interest rate environment, defeasance can be punitive.
 However, there are three key ways that borrowers can defray some of the cost:

-1. Higher Yielding Securities: Certain loans permit the use of “agency” securities, in addition to US Treasury securities.
+- Higher yielding securities: Certain loans permit the use of “agency” securities, in addition to US Treasury securities.
 These include bonds issued by Freddie Mac, Fannie Mae, the Federal Home Loan Banks, and other government agencies and typically price at a discount to treasuries.
 The inclusion of these securities can materially reduce the cost of the portfolio.
 Whether or not agencies qualify as replacement collateral is determined at origination and written into the loan documents.

 With limited control, high fees, and hidden costs, how do borrowers preserve value?